Is Turmeric Safe for Dogs?

 Get To The Root

 Angela recommends between 1 tsp to 1 tbsp grated organic turmeric root depending on your dog’s size.
-Raw, unprocessed root is the most therapeutic form of turmeric.
+The raw, unprocessed root is the most therapeutic form of turmeric.
 Straight from the Earth’s ground is the best way to go.

-Essential oils are the next best method to provide the therapeutic properties of turmeric and curcimin.
-For example, turmeric combined with CBD oil (for example, our EASE tincture) can pack a serious punch in treating joint damage and pain, and the complimentary ingredients in both will work to boost the result.
+Essential oils are the next best method to provide the therapeutic properties of turmeric and curcumin.
+For example, turmeric combined with CBD oil (for example, our EASE tincture) can pack a serious punch in preventing joint damage and pain, and the complimentary ingredients in both will work to boost the result.

 Use the Powder

 If your dog isn’t for the organic root or essential oils, you can try providing turmeric in powder form.
-Once it’s in powder form, you can create golden paste.
-And, the name says it all.
+Once it’s in powder form, you can create Golden Paste.
+The name says it all.
 This creation is truly golden (both in color and in use).
 Simply combine four ingredients: turmeric, black pepper, coconut oil, and water.
 Then, cook it through the directions below.